AnhTaiNguyen/chatDemo/frontend/README.md

-# login_app
+# Flutter_app

 A new Flutter project.

+I developed a chat application to learn more about FLutter.

 ## Getting Started